 While The Lab focuses on Fiction and Memoir, it has also been populated by plenty of people experimenting with poetry, playwrighting, and genre-defying prose.

 The Lab is for people who take their writing, but not themselves, seriously.
 There's plenty of laughing and camaraderie; and most of it stems, in some way, from hard work.
 Is it fun?
 Yes, but it's not a party.
 I understand that it's a big deal to carve out and dedicate money and one evening to your writing.
 It begins on time and ends on time.
 There isn't much off-subject chatting during the sessions, but the participants tend to be social before and after.

 Who should take The Lab?

-Is it good to take The Lab more than once?
+Is it good to take The Lab Live more than once?

-What if I have to miss a class or two?
+What if I have to miss a class or two in The Lab Live?
 Should I still sign up?

 That's up to you.
-The majority of the cost of The Lab is for the material I teach; for the time it takes to find and prepare the creative/generative prompts.
-Meeting in person and writing among peers is a wonderful way to encourage community and accountability, but each week's creative "experiment" is available to you whether you're able to attend in person or not.
+You can always sign up for the online version, where participants have up to six months to finish six sessions.
+With The Lab Live and The Lab Online, the majority of the cost is to pay for the hours it takes to generate and organize the material I teach.
+Meeting in person and writing among peers is a wonderful way to encourage community and accountability in The Lab Live.
+Each week's creative "experiment" is available to you whether you're able to attend in person or not.
 You'll also have a chance to get feedback from me on your work whether or not you're able to physically make it to class.

 Thanks for considering taking The Lab.
 If it's a match for you and your goals, I hope you'll sign up!